Koredotcom/docs/docs/xo/automation/natural-language/training/training-validations.md

 5. Once training and regeneration of recommendations is completed, the status is displayed in the status docker.
 <img src="../images/training-and-regeneration-status.png" alt="training and regeneration status" title="training and regeneration status" style="border: 1px solid gray; zoom:75%;">

+### Regenerate

-6. Click the **Regenerate** button in the displayed pop-up if you want to trigger a background task that generates recommendations from the current model.
+Click the **Regenerate** button in the displayed pop-up if you want to trigger a background task that generates recommendations from the current model.
 <img src="../images/click-regenerate-button.png" alt="click regenerate" title="click regenerate" style="border: 1px solid gray; zoom:75%;">

 <div class="admonition note">
 <p class="admonition-title">Note</p>
 <p>While performing the refresh, you cannot trigger the task again.
 If you click the <b>Refresh</b> icon when the model is being trained, recommendations from the latest Validate model are generated only once the training is completed.</p></div>

-<ol start="7"><li>When you click the <b>Refresh</b> icon, the recommendations summary is refreshed and the count of recommendations is either increased, or decreased, or the recommendations are updated based on the latest results.
+<ol start="6"><li>When you click the <b>Refresh</b> icon, the recommendations summary is refreshed and the count of recommendations is either increased, or decreased, or the recommendations are updated based on the latest results.

 For example, if new utterances are added to the intent, a new recommendation may get added to the summary list.
 Similarly, if a recommendation is implemented, the count of recommendations decreases.
 In a recommendation like <i>13 intents have very short utterances, if 2 intents are fixed, then the recommendation is updated to 11 intents have very short utterances</i>.</li>